 There are multiple levels at which binding can be achieved with different resilience against loss.
 One can use a naming (including directory structure) convention and/or an S-MPD file.
 One can also use track type (?) and metadata boxes in the track files to include certain information (identifiers) about each track file.

-Editor’s note: Do we need full multiplex support (sample level multiplexing) or is fragment-level or track-level multiplexing is sufficient?
+Editor’s note: as multiplexing is both used for grouping of tracks as for joint transmission (physical multiplex), Do we need full multiplex support (sample level multiplexing) or is fragment-level or track-level multiplexing is sufficient?

 What if there is no manifest file or the manifest file is lost: